-Recent events have been great indicators of two things.
-The first is that clickbait titles are incredibly effective.
-The second is that Millennials get nothing wrong.
-Although, while they get nothing wrong, by the same token, Millennials get nothing right either.
-But the idea keeps coming up.
+Millennials get nothing wrong.
+However, while they get nothing wrong, by the same token, Millennials get nothing right either.
+But the idea of them getting things wrong keeps coming up.

 First some numbers.
 The Millennial generation (aka Generation Y) includes any person born between 1983 and 2000, approximately.
 For context, Generation X includes people born in any year between 1965 and 1983.
 Baby boomers occupy the 1946 to 1964 territory.
 Generation Z is anyone born after 2000.

 For years, in the media as well as among local peers and more senior-age friends, there's been a trend about how to think about Millennials.
 The conversation is eerily direct and—in an almost exclusive way—Millennials are cited as anecdotally more prone to bad social behavior, from workplace entitlement and everyday narcissism to gender-specific oversensitivity.
 These kids want it all now, in the flavor of their choice, without working for it.

 If older Gen X and baby boomer people are to be believed, people 35 and older present no similar sense of entitlement because they haven't wanted things their way and have always been content whatever freedom and position they were given.
 Of course, history proves otherwise: both Generation X and the baby boomers destabilized culture with their demands.
 But Confirmation Bias—the tendency to search for, interpret, favor, and recall information in a way that confirms one's preexisting beliefs or hypotheses—often produces mistakes in our thinking.
 It colors our perception far more easily than we might expect.
 So, of what use is a classification system if we can’t accurately classify with it?